Janneman84/LeakedViewControllerDetector/README.md

 ![lvcd_alert2](https://user-images.githubusercontent.com/9085167/163881927-740cb4f8-9541-4b32-a0dc-6ab421f4fb79.jpg)

 ## Quickstart
-First install this package through SPM using the Github url.
+First install this package through SPM using the Github url `https://github.com/Janneman84/LeakedViewControllerDetector`.
+I suggest to use the main branch.
 Make sure the library is linked to the target:

 ![lvcd_librarylink](https://user-images.githubusercontent.com/9085167/163882303-63abc092-fff0-46dd-9d0d-4f22a18cf7ae.png)

+Or you can just copy/paste the LeakedViewControllerDetector.swift file to your project, which is not recommended since you won't receive updates this way.

-Add import to `AppDelegate`:
+Next add import to `AppDelegate`:
 ``` swift
 import LeakedViewControllerDetector
 ```